bsnes-emu/bsnes/docs/guides/import.md

-make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by opening the "Super Famicom" menu, selecting the "Expansion Port" submenu, and choosing "Satellaview".
+make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by opening the "Super Famicom" menu, selecting the "Expansion Port" sub-menu, and choosing "Satellaview".
 If the expansion port was previously configured with a different option,